 Roseland · TR2

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Veryan, that work is shaped by the place itself — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward traditional cob and granite cottages and the famous five round cottages.
+What works on a TR2 plot rarely works elsewhere — Veryan is an inland Roseland village famous for its five circular cottages and Norman church, AONB-designated and tightly controlled in design terms, with a building stock that leans toward Victorian rectory-style houses and the famous five round cottages.

 • Conservation Area